snd/silhouette/README.md

 ##### components

-contour handles objects specially when they have a `render` property that is a function. it will call the `render` function and use the generated markup in place of the component.
+silhouette handles objects specially when they have a `render` property that is a function. it will call the `render` function and use the generated markup in place of the component.

 ```coffeescript